 Report any new symptoms to your doctor right away, as they may indicate the return of your cancer.
 The earlier your cancer is found, the better your chances of successful treatment.

 Our larynx cancer specialists function as part of The Tisch Cancer Institute — a multi-disciplinary research and clinical care institution whose membership encompasses all Mount Sinai physicians and researchers whose work involves cancer.
 Call us today to make an appointment.
 We care, and we can make a difference.

 The Mount Sinai Health System has extensive experience treating diseases of the larynx, including larynx cancer.
-U.S. News & World Report ranks The Mount Sinai Health System among the top 20 hospitals in the United States for the treatment of ear, nose, and throat disease.
+The Mount Sinai Hospital has one of the oldest Departments of Ear, Nose, and Throat/Head and Neck Surgery in the United States, and ranks 10th in the nation among nearly 5,000, according to U.S. News & World Report’s 2014-2015 edition of “Best Hospitals.”
 Please call us at 212-241-9410 to schedule an appointment.
 We are conveniently located on the Upper East Side of New York City.